Terug naar de homepage van Forcheck

 • Verification of argument lists

-Besides inspection of the number of arguments and argument data types, Forcheck finds out, if possible, if an argument is an input, output or input/output argument.
+Besides inspection of the number of arguments and argument characteristics, Forcheck finds out, if possible, if an argument is an input, output or input/output argument.
 You're informed if an actual argument is a constant, expression, do-loop variable, or occurs more than once in the actual argument list, while a new value is assigned to the dummy argument in the subprogram.
 Forcheck also detects if the actual array or character datum is shorter than the dummy.
 Moreover, if a dummy argument is apparently an input argument, the actual argument must have been defined.

 • Consistency of common blocks

-• Verification of public module variables
+• Verification of public module variables and types

 • Consistent usage of include files